 ASC 740 generally requires deferred taxes to be provided on temporary differences between the book carrying values and the tax bases of assets and liabilities.
 That general principle is considered in determining the appropriate tax accounting for temporary differences relating to foreign currency translation and transactions.
 The process for determining deferred taxes related to foreign operations differs depending on whether the functional currency is the local currency or something other than the local currency.
 When the local currency is different from the functional currency, the guidance for recognizing deferred taxes depends on the nature of the individual foreign assets and liabilities as either monetary or nonmonetary as further discussed in TX 13.5.
-When the local currency is the functional currency, deferred tax assets and liabilities are measured under ASC 740 for the temporary differences between the functional currency tax bases in the foreign jurisdiction.
+When the local currency is the functional currency, deferred tax assets and liabilities are measured under ASC 740 for the temporary differences between the functional currency financial statement carrying amounts of assets and liabilities and their related functional currency tax bases in the foreign jurisdiction.
 The individual functional currency deferred tax assets and liabilities are then translated into the reporting currency using current exchange rates at the balance sheet date.